elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is "_has_" or "_have", scan the type given the rider (has or have); exit.`

-`If the rider's token is not "_is_" or "_are", abort with "_I was expecting an 'is' or 'are', but I found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not "_is_" or "_are", abort with "I was expecting an 'is' or 'are', but I found '_" then the rider's token then "_'._" and the rider; exit.`

 `Move the rider (compiler rules).`

 `If the rider's token is any numeric literal, scan the type given the rider (unit of measure); exit.`

-`If the rider's token is not any indefinite article, abort with "_I was expecting an indefinte article, but I found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not any indefinite article, abort with "I was expecting an indefinte article, but I found '_" then the rider's token then "_'._" and the rider; exit.`

 `Move the rider (compiler rules).`